-Good honours degree or equivalent.
+An honours degree (2:2 or above) or equivalent.
 Please discuss your qualifications with the admissions tutor if you are unsure.

 Months of entry

 A distinctive feature of the MA (Autism) Education is the focus on learning from the authentic voices of people with personal experience of autism and the expectation that students will engage critically with received wisdom about autism.